Siddhant1000/Heart-Disease-Predicition-using-ML/README.md

 # Heart-Disease-Predicition-using-ML

-Prediciting heart disease using machine learning¶
+Prediciting heart disease using machine learning
 This notebook looks into using various Python-based machine learning and data science libraries in an attempt to build a machine learning model capable of prediciting whether or not someone has heart disease based on their medical attributes.

 We are going to take the following approach: